ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 The *cumbia random* module is a tool to test the behaviour and performance of the upper level modules (e.g. the graphical components) without connecting to any control system.

-(1) Auto completion needs the <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">qumbia-tango-findsrc-plugin</a>.
+(1) Auto completion is provided by the <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">qumbia-tango-findsrc-plugin</a>.

 ## Library documentation